 I think that these retirees deserve more than that.
 They deserve to LIVE.

-I am looking for somewhere where you can have fun without getting drunk all the time … somewhere where there are nice places to have a drink at sunset / in the evenings with friends … relaxing and socialising.
+I am looking for somewhere where a decent, normal elderly couple can have fun without getting drunk all the time … somewhere where there are nice places to have a drink at sunset / in the evenings with friends … relaxing and socialising.

 - With character;